opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 Introduction
 ============

-In this tutorial we will use Python libraries to search for freely available Sentinel-2 imagery and load it into memory.
+In this tutorial we will use Python libraries to find and load land cover data from the freely available `Impact Observatory Annual Land Use Land Cover <iolulc_>`_ product.
-You will then create a true-colour image and export it as a cloud-optimised GeoTiff.
+After loading the data, we will export it as a cloud-optimised GeoTiff.
+This will allow you to further view or work with the data in GIS software and other tools.

 During the tutorial, we will:

 * Specify our search in terms of:

-  * what (data provider and satellite)
+  * what (data provider and product)
   * where (area of interest)
   * when (date range)
 * Use `pystac-client`_ to connect to a Spatio-Temporal Asset Catalog (STAC)